 Since then she has become a best selling author, a recording artist, and the star of numerous features, films for television, concert performances, musicals and plays.

 Movie fans know her best for her performances in The Fog, Escape From New York, Creepshow, Swamp Thing, Back to School, and Cannonball Run.
 She appeared in the Academy Award winning ARGO.
 Her recent releases include Early Retirement, for which she won a Best Supporting Actress Award at the Hollywood Reel Independent Film Festival, Unearth, and Oddities.

 Adrienne has a Golden Globe nomination and over 450 screen performances to her credit.
 She starred as Ruthie, the Snake Dancer, on HBO’s fascinating series, Carnivale.
 She was Oswald’s mom on Drew Carey, Victoria Grayson’s mom on Revenge, and Venus’s mom on Sons of Anarchy.
 Daytime viewers know her as Suzanne Stanwyck on General Hospital.
-Her recent appearances include Criminal Minds, Grey’s Anatomy, American Horror Stories, and two Netflix series: A.J. and the Queen, starring RuPaul, and Cowboy Be-bop, starring John Cho.
+Her recent television appearances include Criminal Minds, Grey’s Anatomy, American Horror Stories, and two Netflix series: A.J. and the Queen, starring RuPaul, and Cowboy Be-bop, starring John Cho.

 Having starred in over 25 theatrical productions in the U.S. and Canada, Adrienne spent most of 2015 playing Berthe, Pippin’s grandmother, in the National Tour of Pippin, singing “No Time At All” as she hung upside down from a trapeze.

-Adrienne is the author of four books: the best-selling memoir There Are Worse Things I Could Do; the comedic thriller Vampyres of Hollywood and its comedy romance sequel, Love Bites.; the third novel in the series, Make Me Dead, was published in April.
-The screenplay of Love Bites, which she co-wrote, should be coming to the big screen in 2017.
+Adrienne is the author of four books: the best-selling memoir There Are Worse Things I Could Do; the urban fantasy Vampyres of Hollywood and its comedy romance sequels, Love Bites and Make Me Dead.